tomcam/mb/website/.mb/common/mdemo.md

 ### All headers are automatically bookmarks too

-**Automatically** Metabuzz has a couple of ways for you to create those links.
-One way is the easiest: Metabuzz automatically generates an `id` attribute for each header from h1 to h6 by taking the text of the link itself, reducing it to lowercase, and either replacing spaces and other non-letter characters with hyphens, or removing them altogether.
+Metabuzz automatically generates an `id` attribute for each header from h1 to h6 by taking the text of the link itself, reducing it to lowercase, and either replacing spaces and other non-letter characters with hyphens, or removing them altogether.
 If you look at the HTML for this page you'll see the `Tables` header looks like this:

 ```html
 <h2 id="tables">Tables</h2>